cellinacywinska/cellinacywinska/README.md

 [Visit my personal webpage!](https://cellinacywinska.github.io/personal-webpage/#/)

-- 🔭 I’m currently working in the  MLH Fellowship '22 DevOps Team.
+- 🔭 This Fall I will be working with the MLH Fellowship '22.
 - 🌱 I’m currently learning about Github Runners and Github Actions.
 - 👯 I’m looking to collaborate on any kind of interesting projects!
 - 😄 Pronouns: she/her